kordianbird/MemGame/README.md

 # MemGame Project

 this project is a web memory game similar to the popular Simon Game.
-My game aims to be a fun experience that can also be challenging at times
+My game aims to be a fun experience that can also be challenging at times while still being a fun game for all ages.

 [wireframes](https://github.com/kordianbird/MemGame/tree/master/assets/wireframes)